kubewarden/kubewarden.io/content/blog/2025/07/kubewarden-1.27.3-release.md

 policies have defined via their [metadata](https://docs.kubewarden.io/tutorials/writing-policies/metadata).
-This means that Kubewarden policies that are Wasm modules intended to run as WASI are run as such; the same for example for Rust policies compiled to run as WAPC, or [OPA policies](https://docs.kubewarden.io/tutorials/writing-policies/rego/open-policy-agent/build-and-run#run).
+This means that Kubewarden policies that are Wasm modules intended to run as WASI are executed as such.
+The same applies, for example, to Rust policies compiled for WAPC or to [OPA policies](https://docs.kubewarden.io/tutorials/writing-policies/rego/open-policy-agent/build-and-run#run).

 Up until `kwctl` 1.27.2, when doing `kwctl run` of a ClusterPolicyGroup or PolicyGroup, `kwctl` wasn't extracting the execution mode from the metadata information of the policies part of the group, but using the default execution mode.
-This meant that, if mingling different types of policies, it would fail for example with:
+This meant that when mixing different policies, it would fail, for example, with:

 ```console
 $ kwctl run policy-group.yml --request-path adm-req.yml